brunojlc/ufrn-animal-face-classifier/README.md

 After identifying the most promising architecture (`CNN_96` with 96x96 images), the second part of the project focused on systematically optimizing the training process.
 The goal was to use a Learning Rate Finder (LRF) to determine the optimal learning rate, rather than relying on a default value, and verify if this could further improve the model's performance.

-### 9.5 Experiment 5: Retraining with Optimal Learning Rate
+### 10.1 Experiment 5: Retraining My Model with Optimal Learning Rate

 * Architecture: `CNN_96` (Deeper, 3-Block Model)
 * Input Image Size: 96x96